Techniques for learning sparse Pauli-Lindblad noise models: Basis selection using graph coloring and covering arrays

 When noise occurs in the context of general layers of Hermitian Clifford gates, noise channel fidelities typically occur as the product $f_if_j$ of the fidelities corresponding to Paulis $P_i$ and $P_j$.
 For convenience we refer to $P_i$ and $P_j$ as the Pauli pair or Pauli terms that appear in the fidelity, and $f_if_j$ the fidelity or fidelity pair for the Pauli pair.
 Although it is not always possible to uniquely determine the individual fidelities, there are some cases, as discussed in Section~\ref{Sec:CorrectionSequences}, where it is nevertheless possible to do so by inserting correction sequences in the learning circuits.
 These sequences are aimed at correcting Pauli terms that maintain their support following conjugation by the gates in the layer, but one side effect of these sequences is that they also affect the terms that appear in other fidelity pairs.
 If these terms change support we may require strengthening the symmetry condition to apply to all such pairs as well.
 We partially addressed this in Section~\ref{Sec:CorrectionSequences}, where we showed that for one-local terms $P$ there is always at least one basis in which we can learn the original fidelity pair, which would then allow resolution of the individual fidelities as a consequence of the symmetry condition.
-This result does not generally extend to Pauli terms that overlap with multiple two-qubit gates; although the terms on each qubit occur in the original pair at least once, there is no guarantee that this happens for all components simultaneously in any one selected basis (the same holds true for the original learning protocol in~\cite{BER2023MKTa}).
+This result does not generally extend to Pauli terms that overlap with multiple two-qubit gates.
+For instance, consider a weight-two Pauli string $P_1P_2$ such that each term $P_i$ is supported on a different two-qubit gate.
+If application of the gates does not change the support, and therefore maps the Pauli to some weight-two Pauli $Q_1Q_2$, then for each $i\in\{1,2\}$ there is at least one basis for gate $i$ for which Pauli $P_i$ maps to the original term $Q_i$.
+However, since the bases for the gates may be chosen independently, there is no guarantee that we select a pair of bases for which the original Pauli pair appears simultaneously, that is, for which $P_1P_2$ maps to $Q_1Q_2$.
 Those cases either require additional learning bases or stronger symmetry assumptions.